 Where there is no impact of the barring decision to the employees existing work with the Council (i.e. the work is not classed as regulated work), their employment in this post will not be affected.
-However, the offer of employment to the new post will be
+However, the offer of employment to the new post will be withdrawn and a referral made to Disclosure Scotland of the fact that a barred individual has applied for regulated work.

-Where the barring decision also impacts on the employees existing work with the Council, the employee will not be able to continue to undertake this work.
+Where the barring decision also impacts on the employee's existing work with the Council, the employee will not be able to continue to undertake this work.
 Consideration of short-term, temporary redeployment to non-regulated work should be considered, however where this is not possible the employee will require to be suspended on full-pay as a precautionary measure, as to allow the employee to continue undertaking regulated work is a criminal offence.